 Having a mobile app is a great benefit in today's competitive business world and many businesses already realize the importance of having a personalized mobile app.
-But, this has become such a rush that they often tend to forget few key points.
-Below is the list of those points with explanation and is meant to help businesses prepare for their mobile app development project and at the same time the list will help developers set their clients and bosses expectations.
+But, this has become such a rush that they often tend to forget a few key points.
+Below is the list of those points with explanation and is meant to help businesses prepare for their mobile app development project and at the same time, the list will help developers set their client's and bosses expectations.
 So let's dig in.

 Almost all organizations believe that their app should increase/enhance their existing online offerings.
 They expect that if their website has the details of their clients, the same information must be shared with the app also.
-It is all good but they should realize that depending upon how the database and server is set for the website sharing the information between app and website can easily become a separate project in itself.
+It is all good but they should realize that depending upon how the database and server are set for the website sharing the information between the app and website can easily become a separate project in itself.

 Also, make sure to have your developers account ready before the app deployment because if something goes wrong it may take Apple or Google weeks to resolve the issue and this will delay the launch of the app.

 , In particular, this case is true for Android where so many vendors are providing the mobile OS on their devices and sometimes it happens that the app starts to cause problems not in general but on a specific model of a specific company.
 With so many devices around having so different configurations, this problem is bound to happen.
 So to be on the safer side developers must test the app on as many devices as they can to avoid such glitches.